• Skip to main content

 A Yes, as it should be.
 I’m now being far more aware of the environment, as one should be.
 Because some of the world’s governments, particularly the American government, are completely ignoring our environment, and consequently our future.
 If we’re going to blow up, burst into flames, drown in rising sea water, at least I know I’ve been doing the best that I can to not add to the woes.

-Q Are you therefore choosing recipes from these books based on what’s available and what’s in season next month or whenever and then adjusting the menu?
+Q So are you therefore choosing recipes from these books based on what produce is available and what’s in season next month, and then adjusting the menu?

 Q Will you be communicating the story of the books and the cooks to the diners?